gecko0307/rtld/README.md

 RTLD supports Windows and POSIX systems and currently targets x86_64 and AArch64.
 Some parts of it are also platform-agnostic and can be used on bare metal.

+RTLD is designed in a very similar way to [dlib](https://github.com/gecko0307/dlib) and will be a backend for the future dlib 2.0.

 ## Features

 - `rtld.core` - cross-platform core API, including stdout, file I/O, memory allocator, dynamic library loader, threads, atomics, type traits, etc.